rsulugur/javaGPT/README.md

 ### OpenAI Integration

-OpenAI is integrated to fill the description field of the product.
+OpenAI is integrated to fill out the product description field.
 Currently, it returns a dummy response for testing purposes.

 ## Known Issues

 1. **Robot Detection**: CAPTCHA verification can cause Amazon scraping to fail sometimes.
 2. **OpenAI**: Currently set to return a dummy response for testing purposes.
+3. Availability - available / out of stock - Amazon and eBay Scrapping are unable to determine the product stock details as most of the products are available, and stock availability is not consistent from search page across platforms.

 ## SortByPrice